 An English military unit sent to scout the Champlain Corridor at the height of the French and Indian War spent the afternoon of January 21, 1757, fighting its way out of an ambush in a snow-covered valley near modern-day Ticonderoga, New York.
 The engagement came to be referred to as the Battle on Snowshoes.
-That memorable name contributed to the fame of both the unit involved and of its leader, Robert Roger and his rangers.
+That memorable name contributed to the fame of both the unit involved and its leader, Robert Rogers, and his rangers.

 Regarding raids, Mosby’s Rangers were a Confederate mounted unit based in Virginia well-known for their raids against Union supply lines during the second half of the Civil War.
-The participation of the 6th Ranger Battalion in the liberation of the prisoners at the Cabanatuan POW camp in the Philippines during WWII is a more recent example of the raiding function of ranger units.
+Moreover, the participation of the 6th Ranger Battalion in the liberation of the prisoners at the Cabanatuan POW camp in the Philippines during WWII is a more recent example of the raiding function of ranger units.

-Predecessors of Roberts’ Rangers?
+Predecessors of Robert’s Rangers

-Benjamin Church and his rangers played an important role in Metacomet’s/King Philip’s War in 1675–78 and raided into Acadia twenty+ years later.
-Gorham’s Rangers were renowned for both defensive and offensive operations in the French and Indian War prior to the existence of Roberts’ Rangers.
+Benjamin Church and his rangers played an important role in Metacomet’s/King Philip’s War in 1675–78 and raided into Acadia 20+ years later.
+Also, Gorham’s Rangers were renowned for both defensive and offensive operations in the French and Indian War before the existence of Roberts’ Rangers.

 The Battle on Snowshoes

-Roberts and his men fell into the French ambush at about 2PM that afternoon.
+Roberts and his men fell into the French ambush at about 2 PM that afternoon.
 Of his 68 men, fourteen were killed, six wounded (including Rogers himself, who was shot through the wrist), and six captured.
-The rangers and their ammunition held out until nightfall, after which they were able to resume their journey to Fort William Henry, albeit the worse for wear.
+The rangers and their ammunition held out until nightfall.
+Then, they were able to resume their journey to Fort William Henry, albeit the worse for wear.

-Acknowledgement.
+Acknowledgment.
 My thanks to Ken White for answering my queries regarding the defining characteristics of ranger units.
 Any errors in interpretation are, of course, my own.

 Bougainville, Louis-Antoine de.
 Adventure in the wilderness: the American journals of Louis Antoine De Bougainville, 1756–1760.
 Translated and edited by Edward Pierce Hamilton.
 American Exploration and Travel Series 42.
 Norman: University of Oklahoma Press, 1964.